btc-vision/transaction/README.md

 We must provide the necessary configurations for the network, wallet, and RPC connection:

-- The opnetNode variable is the URL of the OPNet node.
+- The opnetNode variable is the URL of the OP_NET node.
 - The Testnet variable contains the wallet address, public key, and private key.
 - The config variable inside the testnet object contains the network, host, port, username, and password for the RPC connection.